-One way or another, every startup being built to scale or offer a unique value proposition to an existing market will have to invest in developing its own proprietary software.
+One way or another, most companies being built to scale or offer a unique value proposition to an existing market will have to invest in developing their own proprietary software.
 In most cases, developing that software will be the single biggest expense a startup has during its journey towards generating revenues and, eventually profitability.

-When myself and cofounder were developing our startup’s software, we started out working with outsourced agencies.
-We then took the strategic decision to hire an inhouse development team.
+When my co-founder and I were developing our startup’s software, we started out working with outsourced agencies.
+We then took the strategic decision to hire an in-house development team.